jon-harper/OmniBox/docs/printing.md

 - Supports should be left on.
 - Support blockers are recommended for all zip tie anchors and can be used for fastener holes, as well.
 - Use a brim or adhesive.
-Lifting will cause misalignment.
+Lifting can cause misalignment of the finished case body.
 - Cantilever bed printers (e.g., Ender 5 Pro) should move large bodies towards to the supported side of the bed.

-## Print Checklist
+## Printed Component Checklist

-This is a checklist of parts to print.
-Most of these parts have variations; see the [guided tour][22] for help selecting the right STL files from the git repository.
+This is a checklist of *types* parts to print.
+See the [guided tour][22] for help selecting the right STL files from the git repository.

 | Component                                                                                                  | Quantity | Required | Notes |
 |------------------------------------------------------------------------------------------------------------|----------|----------|-------|